 We are excited that the following presenters will be joining us at Mystic South Conference 2019.
 Be sure to register today so you can attend their presentations, workshops, and performances!

 Each of these presenters brings their unique view of Southern Culture and Southern Magick to our conference.
 These headliners will offer presentations and performances throughout Mystic South.
-Once we’ve finalized their topics, we’ll post them here!
+Click Here to see a list of current offerings (note: workshops subject to change).

 Lilith Dorsey M.A. , hails from many magickal traditions, including Celtic, Afro-Caribbean, and Native American spirituality.
 Her traditional education focused on Plant Science, Anthropology, and Film at the University of R.I, New York University and the University of London, and her magickal training includes numerous initiations in Santeria also known as Lucumi, Haitian Vodoun, and New Orleans Voodoo.Lilith Dorsey is a Voodoo Priestess and in that capacity has been doing successful magick since 1991 for patrons, is editor/publisher of Oshun-African Magickal Quarterly, filmmaker of the experimental documentary Bodies of Water :Voodoo Identity and Tranceformation,’ choreographer/performer for jazz legend Dr. John’s “Night Tripper” Voodoo Show, and author of Voodoo and Afro-Caribbean Paganism, 55 Ways to Connect to Goddess, The African-American Ritual Cookbook, and Love Magic.